 Other chronic compliance or water shortage problems

 Solutions will be prioritized within each risk category identified above.
-Overarching considerations include cost effectiveness, affordability, readiness of funding recipients to proceed, and pursuit of long term, sustainable solutions.
+These correspond to DWSRF Program Project Categories A, B, and C. Overarching considerations include cost effectiveness, feasibility, community input, affordability, readiness of funding recipients to proceed, length of time in violation, and pursuit of long-term, sustainable solutions that promote adaptation and resilience.

 Solutions may include, but are not limited to, a mix of the following:

 Interim water supplies